Shape

 DEPRECATED: Use run-all validate instead.

 Validate stack by running terragrunt validate in each subfolder.
-Make sure to read Execute Terraform commands on multiple modules at once for context.
+Make sure to read Execute OpenTofu/Terraform commands on multiple modules at once for context.

 Example: